Beyond the Contact: Discovering Comprehensive Affordance for 3D Objects from Pre-trained 2D Diffusion Models: Experiments

 \subsection{Datasets}

-Our method generates the 3D affordance samples in a self-supervised manner.
-We prepare the input 3D objects from various sources listed below.

-\textbf{3D Object Datasets.} We sample the object meshes from various sources, including conventional 3D object datasets and Internet source.
-For conventional 3D object datasets, we test our method on 3 objects from ShapeNet~\cite{shapenet2015}, 5 objects from InterCap~\cite{huang2022intercap} and 20 objects from BEHAVE~\cite{bhatnagar22behave}.
-We generate the texture for InterCap using TEXTure~\cite{TexTure} as the dataset does not provide the texture.
-To test the generalizability of our method, we apply our method on the objects obtained from the Internet source.
-Specifically, we use 4 objects from SketchFab~\cite{sketchfab}.
+\textbf{3D Object Datasets.} We obtain 3D object meshes from various 3D object datasets for qualitative evaluation.
+Specifically, We utilize 20 from BEHAVE~\cite{BEHAVE}, 10 from InterCap~\cite{InterCap}, 2 from ShapeNet~\cite{ShapeNet}, and 8 from SAPIEN~\cite{SAPIEN} to learn ComA individually.
+As textures were not available in InterCap~\cite{InterCap}, making the diffusion model difficult to inpaint, we use TEXTure~\cite{TexTure} to generate textures on the meshes using text prompt automatically generated from ChatGPT~\cite{chatgpt}.

-\textbf{BEHAVE Dataset.} For quantitative evaluation, we utilize BEHAVE~\cite{bhatnagar22behave} dataset as ground-truth to verify the quality of generated 3D affordance samples.
-BEHAVE~\cite{bhatnagar22behave} contains video sequences of HOI scenarios for 20 object categories.
-Each video frame is annotated with a single 3D human and object, where each 3D human is annotated as SMPL-H~\cite{MANO:SIGGRAPHASIA:2017,SMPL:2015} parameters and 3D objects as rotation and translation applied to the canonical mesh.
-We preprocess the dataset by transferring the SMPL-H annotations into SMPL-X format following Choutas \textit{et al.}~\cite{SMPL-X:2019}, and downsampling human and object mesh into 1000 surface points described in Sec.~\ref{sec:primitiverepresentation}.
+For quantitative evaluation, we utilize BEHAVE~\cite{BEHAVE} as a ground truth dataset to verify the quality of generated 3D HOI samples, assuming that interactions captured in lab-controlled environments exhibit the upper-bound quality of HOI.
+BEHAVE~\cite{BEHAVE} contains video sequences of HOI scenarios for 20 object categories.
+Each video frame is annotated with a single 3D human and object, where each human is given as SMPL-H~\cite{MANO:SIGGRAPHASIA:2017,SMPL:2015} format and object as rotation and translation applied to the canonical mesh.
+We preprocess the dataset by transferring the SMPL-H annotations into SMPL-X format following Choutas \etal~\cite{SMPL-X:2019}.
+We use the 3D human-object pair in each frame as a sample, compute vertex-wise contact scores in the same way as our method, and use them as ground truth.